Bharath2710/C-practice/README.md

 1. Hello
 2. Addition of two numbers
 3. Swapping of two numbers
+4. Swapping without third variable
-4. Size of the datatypes
+5. Size of the datatypes
-5. Factorial of a number
+6. Factorial of a number
-6. Factorial using functions
+7. Factorial using functions
-7. Factorial using recursion
+8. Factorial using recursion